latest nhpb_banner 1__compressed

 How to Save Money

-Find how to reduce interest rates on credit card debt and other debts.
+Find how to reduce interest rates on credit card debt.

 It is possible to reduce the interest rates on your credit cards as well as another forms of debt.
 The process involves in contacting your lenders yourself and/or using the services of a credit counseling agency.
 Surveys show that between 50-60% of people who request a lower interest rate on their credit cards receive one.